Jerimalai (cave): Jewelry

 Five pieces of jewelry were also found, made from the shell of Nautilus pompilius and stained with ocher.
 They had small tiles and drilled holes.
 Since nautiluses are usually caught at depths of 150 m or more, it is believed that the shells were collected washed up on the beach.
 This would also explain why among the thousands of shell fragments (about 50 kg of material was collected during the excavation) only 268 belong to Nautilus pompilius.
 It is believed that the jewelry made of nautilus shells had a great cultural significance.

 Migration to Australia

 The findings corroborate the theory that the anatomically modern man spread from Asia to Australia on the South route over the Lesser Sunda Islands and not on the northern route via Borneo, Sulawesi and New Guinea.
 Earlier findings on the islands of the southern route were too young to prove that the southern route was the propagation path.

+Avifauna

+Jerimalai also preserves fossils of birds.
+With the exception of an undescribed species of Grus, all the avian remains represent taxa still extant in the present.